Skip to Content

 The programme isn’t media-specific, so you can focus on the methods and ideas of contemporary art production, and make bodies of new work that are responsive to a variety of contexts.
 Technical workshops will help you develop the practical skills you need.

 Like our staff, you can work across sculpture, painting, drawing, performance, installation, moving image, photography, printmaking, site-responsive work, curatorial activities and art writing.
 The BFA will stretch you, ground you in art theory and immerse you in art-making.
 The BFA prepares you for any career that requires creativity, resilience, determination, critical thinking, problem-solving and attention to technical excellence.

-Massey’s College of Creative Arts is ranked in the top 100 by QS University rankings.
-In 2017 the School of Design achieved number one position in the red dot design ranking in the Asia–Pacific.
+Massey’s College of Creative Arts is ranked in the top 100 by QS University rankings, and has the highest number of top-ranked art, craft and design researchers in the country.
 The College of Creative Arts is NASAD approved as Substantially Equivalent.